 As ordered reported by the Senate Committee on Homeland Security and Governmental Affairs on March 4, 2015

-S. 546 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.
+S. 558 contains no intergovernmental mandates as defined in the Unfunded Mandates Reform Act (UMRA) and would not affect the budgets of state, local, or tribal governments.

 S. 558 would impose a private-sector mandate, as defined in UMRA, by requiring organizations established for the purpose of raising funds for Presidential libraries or their related facilities to submit information to NARA.
 The number of such organizations is small, and the cost to submit reports would be minimal.
 CBO estimates, therefore, that the direct cost of the mandate would fall well below the annual threshold established by UMRA for private-sector mandates ($154 million in 2015, adjusted annually for inflation).